Manifest spec

 max_lengthcaps the payload size,deny_patternsis a prompt-injection deny-list, andpii_redactionredacts categories (credit_card,email,phone,iban,national_id, and more) from the payload. - output — applied after the agent returns.

-secret_leak_scanis mandatory: the platform always runs it, and a manifest that tries to set itfalsefails validation.
-An optionalschemavalidates the result shape. - actions — a per-tool policy keyed by tool name:
+secret_leak_scanis mandatory: the platform always runs it (on the raw result), and a manifest that tries to set itfalsefails validation.
+Optional:pii_redactionstrips the same PII categories from the RESULT before the caller sees it (e.g. a doer that pulls customer data into a Slack digest), andschemavalidates the result shape. - actions — a per-tool policy keyed by tool name.

 Delivery, kind, exec, and targets